-Administrative areas are council areas and health board areas.
-Note that from 1 January 1998 the council area formerly known as Western Isles became known by its Gaelic name, Eilean Siar.
+Administrative areas are Council areas and Health Board areas.
+Note that from 1 January 1998 the Council area formerly as Western Isles became known by its Gaelic name, Eilean Siar.

 Date of registration and place of occurrence

 The estimated population of an area includes all those usually resident there whatever their nationality.
 Students are treated as being resident at their term-time address.
-Members of HM and non-UK armed forces stationed in Scotland are included; HM forces stationed outside Scotland are excluded.
+Members of Her Majesty's (HM) and non-United Kingdom armed forces stationed in Scotland are included; HM forces stationed outside Scotland are excluded.

 Population projections for Scotland are prepared by the Government Actuary, at the request of and in consultation with the Registrar General.
-The latest projection was in Projected Population of Scotland (2002-based), published in December 2003.
+The latest national projection was in Projected Population of Scotland (2003-based), published in September 2004.

-Sub-national projections, consistent with the national projections, were also published in January 2004.
+Sub-national projections, consistent with the previous 2002-based national projections, were published in January 2004.
 More information can be found in the Population Projections Scotland (2002-based) - Population projections by sex, age and administrative area section of this website.

 The presumption in law in relation to the registration of births is that the husband of a married woman is the father of her child unless proven otherwise.
 When parents are not married to each other the mother is the primary informant of the birth and the father's name can only be entered in the register if (a) they register the birth jointly; (b) a court decree is produced declaring the person to be the father or (c) there is produced to the registrar at the time of registration a statutory declaration signed by one parent together with a declaration signed by the other parent in the registrar's presence.
 A father's name can be added to the register at any time after the birth using (b) or (c) above.